carlosevia/markdita/markdown/t-how_to_turn_on_off_dim_lights.md

-# Turning On/Off or Dimming a Lights {#how_to_turn_on_off_dim_lights .task}
+# How to Turn On/Off or Dim Lights {.task}

 You can turn on, turn off, or dim a lighting group by pressing the group number button and then pressing the power button or the dimmer control.

+## Pre-requisites {.prereq}

-Before you can operate a lighting group you must [program the network light bulbs](how_to_program_bulbs_to_groups.md#) you want included in that lighting group.
+Before you can operate a lighting group you must know [groups].

-To turn on, turn off, or dim lights:

 1. Select the lighting group\(s\) you want to operate:

-    CAUTION:

-    When selecting a lighting group, do not press and hold the lighting group button for longer than 4 seconds.
+    **CAUTION:** When selecting a lighting group, do not press and hold the lighting group button for longer than 4 seconds.
 Doing so activates light bulb programming for the selected lighting group.

     |For this situation...|Perform this task...|
     |---------------------|--------------------|